 Role: You are [specific role].

-Instructions: [Clear directives on the task].
+Instructions: [Clear directives about the task].

-Steps: [Numbered sequence of actions to perform].
+Steps: [Numbered sequence of actions to take].

-End goal: [Description of expected result].
+End goal: [Description of the expected result].

 Narrowing: [Constraints, limits, what NOT to do].

-Concrete example
+Concrete Example

 End goal: An audit report with a score out of 10 for each section and actionable recommendations.

-6. The TRACE formula
+6. The TRACE Formula

 TRACE emphasizes the task and context, with fine control over the output format.